MicrosoftDocs/win32/desktop-src/SbsCs/using-side-by-side-assemblies.md

 ---
-Description: Use the following procedure to develop a new application, or update an existing application, to use the side-by-side assemblies available from Microsoft or other side-by-side assembly publishers. ms.assetid: da6b6767-8a30-4a76-a030-615067a2cb17
+description: Use the following procedure to develop a new application, or update an existing application, to use the side-by-side assemblies available from Microsoft or other side-by-side assembly publishers. ms.assetid: da6b6767-8a30-4a76-a030-615067a2cb17
 title: Using Side-by-side Assemblies ms.topic: article